Stop yawning! This isn’t History 101!

-Secondly, our goal is merely to introduce you to characters in history, factual or fictional.
+Secondly, our goal is to introduce you to female characters in history, factual or fictional.
 An introduction, an overview and a little push to explore and learn more on your own.

-Our Shownotes will give you an short look at the life of the person that we are discussing- basic facts and links to other sources to learn more.
-(And maybe a few teasers about topics covered in the podcast.)
-The podcast episodes will go into greater detail as we chat about the challenges, failures and successes, times, and things that we find interesting about the life of our subject.
+Our shownotes will give you a short look at the life of the person that we are discussing- basic facts and links to other sources to learn more.
+The podcast episodes will go into greater detail as we chat about the challenges, failures and successes, times, and all the juicy bits that we find interesting about the life of our subject.
 Sometimes, as opportunities present themselves, we will add Special Features here on our website that relate to the person that we are spotlighting.

 Tuck away a couple of facts to throw out at dinner parties!
 Dazzle your kids when they are learning history in school!
 Dive headfirst into the subcultures that exist for just about anyone!
 Redecorate a room in homage!
 Plan a vacation around a women that existed long before you but, for some reason, you relate to.
 How you use the resources that we provide is entirely up to you.